Topics: Cannabinoids; anti-proliferative effects; apoptosis; cancer; cell proliferation; inflammation

-Topics: Cancer, tumor invasion, extracellular matrix, microenvironment, cell migration
+Topics: fascia, cancer, tumor invasion, extracellular matrix, microenvironment, cell migration

-Topics: cancer biophysics, mitochondrial dysfunction, water ordering, microtubule oscillations, disturbed coherence, LDH virus
+Topics: fascia, cancer biophysics, mitochondrial dysfunction, water ordering, microtubule oscillations, disturbed coherence, LDH virus

-Topics: hyaluronan, breast cancer, inflammation, tumor micro environment, RHAMM/HMMR, CD44, macrophage
+Topics: fascia, hyaluronan, breast cancer, inflammation, tumor micro environment, RHAMM/HMMR, CD44, macrophage

 2014: Biotensegrity of the extracellular matrix: physiology, dynamic mechanical balance, and implications in oncology and mechanotherapy

 Topics: fascia, biotensegrity, cancer, extracellular matrix, mechanotherapy, neuroblastoma

 2013; Ascorbate supplementation inhibits growth and metastasis of B16FO melanoma and 4T1 breast cancer cells in vitamin-C deficient mice

 Topics: ascorbate, gulonolactone oxidase knockout mice, metastasis, tumor growth, melanoma B16F0, breast cancer 4T1, collagen I and IV, matrix metalloproteinase-9, apoptosis, interleukin-6